SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 <a name="subscribe"></a>
 ### Applications

 In the **Applications** tab you can view all subscribed applications, subscribe tenants to applications or remove the applications from the tenant.
-By default, tenants will be subscribed to the standard Cumulocity IoT applications.
+By default, tenants will be subscribed to the standard {{< product-name-1 >}} applications.

 <img src="/images/users-guide/enterprise-tenant/et-subtenant-applications.png" alt="Subscribe tenant" style="max-width: 100%">